mlaroy/mikelaroy.ca/src/posts/ipom-case-study.md

 date: '2019-02-06'
 ---

-One of my favourite projects was for my friend Shira, whose award-winning food & lifestyle site [In Pursuit of More](http://inpursuitofmore.com/) I had the opportunity to overhaul, and give it a fresh look, and an improved speed and experience.
+One of my favourite projects was for my friend Shira, for her award-winning food & lifestyle site [In Pursuit of More](http://inpursuitofmore.com/).
+I had the opportunity to overhaul it and give it a fresh look (designed by Alexa Lupul), with an improved speed and experience.
 Check it out for awesome vegetarian recipes and overall inspiration for minimalism and simplicity.

 ## Initial purpose: make it faster

-Shira was initially in search of a fix to the speed issues her site was facing.
-Before jumping to solutions, I performed an audit of her site in order to determine what her main issues were.
+Shira was initially in need of a solution to the slow speed site was suffering from.
+It took _ages_ to load, even on fast internet connections.
+In order to find the right solution, I performed an audit of her site in order to determine what her main issues were.
 To get an initial baseline, I took a look at Google's Pagespeed Insights tool to see what the situation was:

 ![google page speed desktop](images/psi-desktop.png)
 ![google page speed mobile](images/psi-mobile.png)